alanbchristie/mp-pico-solar-system/README.md

 - Press **A** to toggle night mode
 - Press **X** to exit the application's main loop

+Maximum Advance is set by the program's `_ADVANCE_DAYS_MAX` constant (typically a year).
+Maximum retard set by the program's `_ADVANCE_DAYS_MIN` constant (typically a year).
+So you can display the planets either side of the current time by a year (i.e. one orbit of the Sun by the Earth).

-As you hold **X** or **B** the speed that the planets advance or retard increases, i.e. they orbit faster the longer you press the buttons.
+As you hold **Y** or **B** the speed that the planets advance or retard increases, i.e. they orbit faster the longer the button remains pressed.

 ## Demo mode
-If you set `_DEMO` to `True` an automatic annotation of the orbits takes place (and the advance/retard buttons are disabled).
+If you set `_DEMO` to `True` an automatic advancement of the orbits takes place (and the advance/retard buttons are disabled).
 The animation resets after a full orbit of Neptune (160 years) with a full orbit taking about 5 minutes on the Pico.

 ## Credits
-Planetary calculations have been taken from the code written by [Dmytro Panin] which can be found in his [pico-solar-system] repository.
+Planetary calculations have been taken from the code written by [Dmytro Panin], and can be found in his [pico-solar-system] repository.
 I have used his `planets.py` module, but replaced the main-loop with a version suitable for the Pico Explorer Base.